 Ph.D.
 Integral and Transpersonal Psychology.
 California Institute of Integral Studies, San Francisco, CA (2021).

 Academic Work Experience

 Professor, Pedometrics, Landscape Analysis, and GIS.
-Soil and Water Sciences Department, University of Florida (UF), USA (8/2010 - present)
+Soil, Water and Ecosystem Sciences Department, University of Florida (UF), USA (8/2010 - present)

 Grunwald is affiliated faculty member with the UF ICGIS Concentration, Florida Climate Institute, Water Institute, AI Initiative-Informatics Institute, and Center for Spirituality and Health.